Reactive Markdown

 in progress …

-Each row picks one of three states from two nested conditionals, all in plain Markdown — no component, no ternary, no JavaScript.
+Each row picks one of three states from a single :else if chain, and its left border color comes from a reactive .class when … — plain Markdown, no component, no ternary, no JavaScript.

 Section-scoped state